Wayne Harris

 At a time when education leaders often find themselves responding to immediate pressures, how can we instead lead with integrity, anchored in our values and focused on long-term improvement?
 This panel will explore how values-driven leadership creates the conditions for meaningful, sustainable change.
 The discussion will highlight the importance of acting as critical friends, offering both support and constructive challenge, while fostering trust, resilience, and collaboration.
 Together, we’ll consider how leaders can stay proactive, guided by their principles, and avoid the trap of short-term compliance.

-Chief Executive, National Governance Association
+Director of Professional Development, National Governance Association

 Headteacher, Cragside Primary School